SalehAlbuga/azure-functions-swift/README.md

 Once the app is created or in any existing Container Function App, under **Platform Features**, select **Container settings** and set the registry and select image you pushed.

-## Bindings
+## **Bindings**
 Azure Functions offer a variety of [Bindings and Triggers](https://docs.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings)

+### Custom Handler (HTTP Worker)

+When using the Custom Handler mode you can use all Azure Functions bindings and triggers by setting the `functionJsonBindings` property to the JSON config of the bindings/triggers in Azure Functions [docs](https://docs.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings#supported-bindings).
+You can also use the framework supported Trigger/Binding types listed below.

+### Traditional Worker (Classic)

-Currently the following are supported by Swift Functions.
-More bindings will be implemented and many improvements will be in the near future.
+Currently the following are supported by this mode.
+More bindings will be implemented and many improvements will be made in the future.

 | Swift Type                                                                                                                              | Azure Functions Binding             | Direction      |
 |----------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------|----------------|